roorco/alphabetizer/README.md

 # alphabetizer
-An ** inutility**, smal script that do useless stuff or at least they try to.
+An __inutility__, a small script that do useless stuff or at least they try to.